-[SEC] [SEC]Lessons learned from the establishment of the CBT and that of current regional centres will support the feasibility assessment for this network.
+Lessons learned from the establishment of the CBT and that of current regional centres will support the feasibility assessment for this network.

 Tasks required to develop the network are designed to inform requirements and potential implementation mechanisms (Table 2).

 Table 2: Implementation Plan for the Network of Regional Advisers